open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 **Configurable parameters:**

+Configurable parameters that MUST be supported:

 * `exporter` - the exporter where the spans are pushed.
 * `maxQueueSize` - the maximum queue size.
 After the size is reached spans are dropped.
 The default value is `2048`.
 * `scheduledDelayMillis` - the delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.

+Configurable parameters that MAY be supported:

 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
 The default value is `512`.